alidcastano/alidcastano.com/content/essays/2019-12-26-ComputerSlang.md

 ---
-title: Let programming languages be terse
+title: Let your code be terse
 description: The merits of standardized computer slang.
+metaImage: code.jpg
 ---

 When I hear the word "terse", I tend to associate it with a negative meaning.
 With programming, specifically, I think of code that's not only heavily abbreviated, but hard to understand.